The day we were there, we could see Mt Ruapehu 128Km to the south

 Points of interest along the walk

-Crater Lakes look out 650m, 2.8 km.
-The start of the track is easy to find, for a change DOC have build a sign that you can see and read.
-The question is how long will it last.
+Crater Lakes lookout 650m, 2.8 km.
+The start of the track is easy to find, for a change DOC has built a sign that you can see and read.

 As you walk higher, the bush changes from short dirty scrub to tall open young native trees.
 Great for getting out of the hot sun or out of the cold bone chilling wind.